AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       Self.A := new Integer'(0);
    end Root'Constructor;

-   procedure Root'Assign (Self : in out Root; From : Root) is begin
+   procedure Root'Assign (Self : in out Root; From : Root'Class) is begin
       Free (Self.A);
       Self.A := new Integer'(From.A.all);